Nuclear power in Australia: Nuclear-powered submarines

 In April 2016, Australia committed to purchasing French-designed Barracuda-class attack submarines with customised diesel propulsion systems, despite the existing French fleet being wholly nuclear-powered.
 On 15 September 2021, following the signing of a security partnership named AUKUS between Australia, the United States and the United Kingdom, it was announced that Australia would develop nuclear-powered submarines, using US and British technology.
 This sparked outrage in France which lost the contract for what was to become the most expensive defence acquisition in Australia's history.
 France withdrew their ambassadors in the US and Australia in protest of the deal.
-The surprise termination of the agreement by Australia under the Morrison Government was settled with a payment of €555 million from Australia to France.
+The surprise termination of the agreement by Australia under the Morrison government was settled with a payment of €555 million from Australia to France.
 Anthony Albanese stated that the failed agreement would cost Australia 3.4 billion dollars with "almost nothing to show for it".

 Nuclear power politics

+2000s

-As uranium prices began rising from about 2003, proponents of nuclear power advocated it as a solution to global warming and the Australian government began taking an interest.
-In late 2006 and early 2007, then Prime Minister John Howard made widely reported statements in favour of nuclear power, on environmental grounds.
+As uranium prices began rising from about 2003 onwards, proponents of nuclear power advocated it as a solution to global warming and the Australian Government began taking an interest.
+In late 2006 and early 2007, the Prime Minister, John Howard, made widely reported statements in favour of nuclear power, on environmental grounds.
 Faced with these proposals to examine nuclear power as a possible response to climate change, anti-nuclear campaigners and scientists in Australia claimed that nuclear power could not significantly substitute for other power sources, and that uranium mining itself could become a significant source of greenhouse gas emissions.

-In 2006, the Howard Government commissioned the Switkowski report, an investigation into the merits of Nuclear power in Australia.
-The report concluded that nuclear power would be competitive with coal power stations if carbon credit sanctions were implemented upon Australia.
-The Industry would have been able to produce its first station in 10 years and could have delivered 25 stations by 2050 supplying Australia with a third of its base load power.
+In 2006, the Howard government commissioned the Switkowski report, an investigation into the merits of nuclear power in Australia.
+The report concluded that nuclear energy would be competitive with coal-fired power stations if carbon credit sanctions were imposed upon Australia.
+The industry would have been able to produce its first power station in 10 years and could have delivered 25 such stations by the year 2050, thereby supplying Australia with a third of its baseload power.

 Queensland introduced legislation to ban nuclear power development on 20 February 2007.
-Tasmania attempted a ban on nuclear power facilities but later did not pass the bill.
-Both bills were formulated in response to the pro-nuclear position of John Howard, and the release of the Switkowski report.
+Tasmania attempted a ban on nuclear power facilities, but later, did not pass the bill.
+Both bills were formulated in response to the pro-nuclear position of John Howard, in addition to the release of the Switkowski report.

-Anti-nuclear campaigns were given added impetus by public concern about the sites for possible reactors: fears exploited by anti-nuclear power political parties in the lead-up to a national election in 2007.
+Anti-nuclear campaigns were given added impetus by public concern about the sites for possible reactors; fears exploited by anti-nuclear political parties in the lead-up to the national election in 2007.
 The Rudd Labor government was elected in November 2007 and was opposed to nuclear power for Australia.
-The anti-nuclear movement continues to be active in Australia, opposing expansion of existing uranium mines, lobbying against the development of nuclear power in Australia, and criticising proposals for nuclear waste disposal sites.
+The anti-nuclear movement continues to be active in Australia, opposing the expansion of existing uranium mines, lobbying against the development of nuclear power in Australia, and criticising proposals for nuclear waste disposal sites.